Revenue Gaps for Static and Dynamic Posted Pricing of Homogeneous Goods: Introduction

 \subsection{Related Work}

+Dynamic pricing is one of the classic topics in operations research.
+Work in this area has emphasized more complex models and has focused on characterizing and computing optimal prices in these models \citep{GallegovanRyzin94,GallegovanRyzin97,BitranMondschein97,SubramanianEtAl99,FengXiao00,AvivPazgal05,BesbesZeevi09,BesbesLobel15,Caldentey17}.
+This literature, however, has not quantified how much revenue can be gained by using dynamic rather than static prices.

-A question related to ours was first considered by \citet{ChawlaHK07}, who compared the maximum revenue from an auction to that of sequential posted prices in settings where virtual valuations are defined.
-They gave discriminatory prices approximating the optimal auction revenue within a factor of~$3$.
-For identical regular distributions these prices are in fact anonymous and an improved upper bound of $2.17$ can be obtained.
+A question related to ours was first considered by \citet{ChawlaHK07}, who used virtual values to compare the maximum revenue from an incentive-compatible mechanism to that of sequential posted prices.
+They gave dynamic prices approximating the optimal revenue from a mechanism within a factor of~$3$.
+For identical regular distributions the prices are in fact identical and an improved upper bound of~$2.17$ can be obtained.
 For identical irregular distributions the authors gave a lower bound of~$2$.
-It is not difficult to see that both the upper bound of $2.17$ and the lower bound of $2$ apply to the gap between discriminatory and anonymous pricing.
+It is not difficult to see that both the upper bound of~$2.17$ and the lower bound of~$2$ apply to the gap between dynamic and static pricing we consider here.

-For the same problem and under the same assumptions, \citet{ChawlaHMS10} obtained tighter bounds by analyzing virtual values using results from optimal stopping theory, in particular the classic prophet inequality of \citeauthor{KrengelS1973}~\citep{KrengelS1973,KrengelS1978} and an improved version due to the authors for a setting where the bidders can be considered in a particular order.
-When specialized to identical distributions, these results imply upper bounds on the gap between discriminatory and anonymous pricing of~$2$ for irregular distributions and $e/(e-1)$ for regular distributions.
+For the same problem and under the same assumptions, \citet{ChawlaHMS10} obtained tighter bounds by analyzing virtual values using results from optimal stopping theory, in particular the classic prophet inequality of \citet{KrengelS1973,KrengelS1978} and an improved version due to the authors for a setting where buyers can be considered in a particular order.
+When specialized to identical regular distributions, these results imply an upper bound of $e/(e-1)$ on the gap between dynamic and static prices.
+For general distributions the technique requires an ironing step, and thus additional work to obtain an upper bound with respect to a single static price rather than a static lottery over prices.

-The best bounds for non-identical distributions are due to \citet{AlaeiHNPY15}, who formulated the revenue gap between the optimal auction and anonymous pricing as a mathematical program and through a series of relaxations showed an upper bound of $e\approx 2.718$ for regular distributions.
-A major advantage of the direct analysis of the mathematical programs, like in our case, is that it applies to distributions without a density.
-The bound of~$e$ is tight for the gap between the relaxation of the mathematical program and anonymous pricing, for the gap between optimal auction revenue and anonymous pricing the best lower bound is approximately~$2.23$.
-For general distributions there is a tight bound of~$n$ even on the gap between discriminatory and anonymous pricing.
+Non-identical distributions were first analyzed by \citet{AlaeiHNPY15}, who formulated the revenue gap between the optimal incentive-compatible mechanism and a static price as a mathematical program and through a series of relaxations obtained an upper bound of $e\approx 2.718$ for the case of regular distributions.
+In parallel work to our work a tight bound of roughly~$2.62$ was shown on the gap between dynamic and static prices for regular distributions~\citep{Jin18}, while for general distributions this gap can be as large as~$n$~\citep{AlaeiHNPY15}.